Azure/bicep-registry-modules/.github/pull_request_template.md

 If you haven't already, read the full [contribution guide](../CONTRIBUTING.md).
 The guide may have changed since the last time you read it, so please double-check.
 Once you are done and ready to submit your PR, edit the PR description and run through the relevant checklist below.

+Enable GitHub Worksflows in your fork to enable auto-generation of assets with our [GitHub Action](/.github/workflows/push-auto-generate.yml).
+To trigger GitHub Actions after auto-generation, [add a GitHub PAT](https://stackoverflow.com/a/69063453/1341806) as a secret in your forked repository called `PAT`.

 ## Adding a new module

 <!--Run through the checklist if your PR adds a new module.-->